CastielWong/Laboratory/README.md

 ```

+## Code Quality
+THe code quality (at least for Python) is mainly maintained by `pre-commit`:
+- Formatter:
+  - `black`: format Python code without compromise
+  - `isort`: format imports by customized sorting
+- Stylistic:
+  - `pylint`: check for errors and code smells, and tries to enforce coding standard
+  - `pycodestyle`: check against style conventions in PEP8, used by `flake8`
+  - `pydocstyle`: check compliance with Python docstring conventions
+- Logical:
+  - `mypy`: check for optionally-enforced static types
+  - `pyflakes`: analyze programs and detect various errors, used by `flake8`
+  - `bandit`: analyze code to find common security issues
+- Analytical:
+  - `mccabe`: check McCabe complexity, used by `flake8`
+  - `radon`: analyze code for various metrics

 ## Docker
 Most of labs are done in Docker.
 For convenience, common Docker commands are listed below:
 - `docker run --rm -it {image} bash`: start a container and access it via bash, which would be removed when it's stopped